J.K. Rowling Opens Up About All Things “Cursed Child”

 With the play and the Fantastic Beasts movie soon to be upon us, 2016 is shaping up to be what Rowling describes as “such a wizardy year.”
-She goes on to say,

 I always said never say never, and the reason I said that was truthfully that I did have this residue in my head in both directions – in ‘Fantastic Beasts’, which is going back, and in this play, which is going forwards.
 So I still had this material in my head.